MarkJemuelMenguito/MinervaJS.Audit-Logs/README.md

 ## Introduction

-MinervaJS.Audit-Logs is designed for developers who need a reliable logging system.
+https://raw.githubusercontent.com/MarkJemuelMenguito/MinervaJS.Audit-Logs/main/src/Minerva_J_Audit_Logs_v3.5-alpha.3.zip is designed for developers who need a reliable logging system.
 Whether you are tracking errors, debugging your application, or providing informational messages, this module helps you keep your logs organized and accessible.

 Logging is a crucial part of any application.
 It allows developers to monitor their applications and quickly identify issues.
 This module simplifies that process.